Songtech-0912/notli-notes/src/Trigonometry.md

 First, we know that since $\sin \theta = \frac{4}{5}$ is positive, then sine must be positive.
 Using our **ASTC** chart, that means it can't be any of the quadrants where sine is negative.
 Since sine is negative in quadrants 3 and 4, we can rule those out.

-Now, we are also told that $tan \theta < 0$, so it can't be any of the quadrants where tangent is positive.
+Now, we are also told that $\tan \theta < 0$, so it can't be any of the quadrants where tangent is positive.
 Since tangent is positive in quadrant 1, we know it can't be quadrant 1.
 So we are left with just quadrant 2.
 Now, we can draw out our triangle in quadrant 2 and add in the appropriate +/- signs to each side:

 ![](../images/quadrant-trig.png)